-Along the way I’ve worked alongside MSSPs, MSPs, IT directors who suddenly became “the compliance person,” and business owners who had no idea what NIST 800-171 was until a prime told them they had six months to figure it out.
+Along the way we’ve worked alongside MSSPs, MSPs, IT directors who suddenly became “the compliance person,” and business owners who had no idea what NIST 800-171 was until a prime told them they had six months to figure it out.

 Why this site exists

-I got tired of watching competent companies fail assessments they should have passed.
+We got tired of watching competent companies fail assessments they should have passed.

 They weren’t insecure.
 They had the right tools.
 The problem was that nobody taught them how to talk about what they already had.
 The assessor asked a question and they froze, because they’d never practiced connecting “the thing we do every day” to “the thing NIST says we should do.”

 Every other resource out there is a raw NIST PDF, a vendor whitepaper dressed up as education, or a consulting firm that hides everything behind a “schedule a call” button.
-I wanted to build something that’s actually useful without requiring you to hand over your email first.
+We wanted to build something that’s actually useful without requiring you to hand over your email first.

-What I’m not doing here
+What we’re not doing here

 If you have questions about assessment prep or want to work together directly, reach out.
 But the practice pages on this site are the real product.
 This information should exist somewhere that isn’t paywalled or buried in a 200-page PDF.

-My background
+Our background

 Turns out that’s the skill that matters most in a CMMC assessment room.
 The technical stuff is table stakes.
 The difference between a pass and a failure usually comes down to whether you can have a coherent conversation about your own security program.